mikehsin/csci4144Project/Readme.txt

 pip install mlxtend

 You can run "pip freeze > requirements.txt" to check availaable python libraries on your machine
+*** Please note that some libraries may not availaable on Timberlea server due to permission issue

 Run command: python FP-Growth.py